-xiFDR is an application for filtering crosslinked PSMs to a list of identifications with an attached confidence (False Discovery Rate).
+xiFDR is an application for filtering crosslinked PSMs to a list of identifications with associated confidence values (False Discovery Rate).

 The FDR can be calculated on several levels:

-When several FDRs are defined they will be applied in turn. :
+When several FDR levels are defined they will be applied in the order:

-- the peptide pairs then get filtered to only contain the ones only containing proteins that passed the Protein FDR
+- here, the peptide pairs get filtered to only contain those containing proteins that passed the Protein FDR

-Additionally one can enable “boosting” for a given level.
+Additionally one can enable “boosting” on a given level:

 When “boost” is selected, FDRs on lower levels are varied to maximise the number of observations on the specified level (e.g., on Residue Pair level these are Protein, Peptide Pair, and PSM levels that are varied).

 If FDRs are additionally defined for the lower levels, these are set as an upper limit.
 Lower levels are considered superordinate to upper levels in this setup.
 Example: If both, 5% Peptide-Pair and 2% Protein level FDRs are selected, the boosting will increase up to a maximum of 5% on Peptide-Pair level before turning to boost Protein level FDR, even if this leads to a lower Protein level FDR than the one defined as upper maximum (i.e. < 2%).